Elvisonyedika/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here

 **Ticket One**
-Accommodate for facility agent custom id in shift creation module
+Accommodate for facility agent custom id
 - Create an EAV (Entity Attribute Value) relationship for the facility and agent.
 - The EAV table (FacilitiesAgents) will have the following columns; id, facility_id, agent_id, facility_agent_id *Scope*
 - Backend
 *Assumption*
 - ORM is used.
-Thus `getShiftsByFacility` will henceforth return the newly added facility_agent_id *Acceptance Criteria*
+Thus `getShiftsByFacility` will henceforth return the newly added facility_agent_id *Estimated time
+- 5 hours (This accommates for all assumptions and posible variances) *Acceptance Criteria*
 - Migration of facility_agent_id can happen
 - `getShiftsByFacility` returns facility_agent_id for any migrated data